HomeMy WebLinkAbout1934-01-16 475

 appoint an official Committee to cooperate with the Mass.

-• Disease. him
+• Disease.
+Elm

 It was decided to refer this letter to the Field and disease

-Report was received from the -Town Treasurer of the bal- Sewer
+Report was received from the Town Treasurer of the bal- sewer

 $4621.06.

-Letter was received from the Supt, of the Water and
+Letter was received from the Supt of the Water and

-$1288.16 that was rendered to the Highway Dept. in accordance
+$1288.16 that was rendered to the Highway Dept in accordance

-be paid from the 1933 accounts.
-Mr. Ross stated that the Highway
+be paid from the 1933 accounts .
+Mr. Ross stated that the highway

-State Accountants suggested that an article be put in the Dept. bill
+State Accountants suggested that an article be put in the Dept . bill

-Warrant to cover this item. owed
+Warrant to cover this item owed

 Warrant requesting an appropriation for this amount for the